g2384/Life-In-The-UK/Facts.md

 - The queen of Scotland, Mary Stuart (often now called ‘Mary, Queen of Scots’) was a Catholic.
 - She was only a week old when her father died and she became queen.
 Much of her childhood was spent in **France**.
 - When she returned to Scotland, she was the centre of a power struggle between different groups.
 When her husband was murdered, Mary was suspected of involvement and fled to England.
 She gave her throne to her Protestant son, James VI of Scotland.
-- Mary was Elizabeth I’s cousin and hoped that Elizabeth might help her, but Elizabeth suspected Mary of wanting to take over the English throne, and kept her prisoner for **20** years.
+- Mary was Elizabeth I’s cousin and hoped that Elizabeth might help her, but Elizabeth suspected Mary of wanting to take over the English throne, and kept her a prisoner for **20** years.
 Mary was eventually executed, accused of plotting against Elizabeth I.

 ### James I (cousin)